Equivalent parameters for series thermoelectrics: Concluding remarks

 \section{Concluding remarks}

 In the search for best possible thermoelectric properties, configuration/geometrical aspects at the materials' level are of importance as shown recently by Gelbstein who found that for a phase-separated alloy, series alignment yields optimal properties \cite{Gelbstein2012}.
 To analyze the physics of the series configuration at the system's level, we have presented a simple model of a segmented thermoelectric generator composed of only two segments.
 We demonstrated that when the Seebeck coefficients of each segment are different, the temperature at the junction changes as the electrical current varies.
 This effect is embodied in an additional term for the equivalent series electrical resistance, and reflects the associated decrease of performance.
-Knowledge of equivalent series parameters allowed the derivation of an equivalent series figure of merit, which accurately characterizes the efficiency capability of the whole device.
-By comparison of our approach to the so-called compatibility approach we demonstrated that if our simple model sheds light on the mechanism of temperature relaxation at the junction between each segment, the compatibility factor fails to account for this fact.
-However, at the local scale, the relative current remains a suitable and powerful tool for efficiency optimization.
-Indeed it allows consideration for devices composed of more than two segments, made with materials characterized by temperature-dependent parameters.
-Finally we have highlighted the symmetry that exists between the association of TEGs in parallel and the association in series.
+Knowledge of equivalent series parameters allowed the derivation of an equivalent series figure of merit, which accurately characterizes the efficiency capability of the whole device when the Joule heating contribution to the total heat flowing through the device remains negligibly small.
+Fortunately, this condition is satisfied for most of the segmented thermoelectric generators as discussed in Appendix A. Finally we have highlighted the symmetry that exists between the association of TEGs in parallel and the association in series.
 Extension of our study of the behavior of the junction temperature to small thermoelectric devices should account for high electrical current densities through the interface of the composite system and include an analysis of thermal boundary resistance, both of which reduce the efficiency of micro-devices \cite{Hao}.